code-423n4/docs/roles/judges/how-to-judge-a-contest.md

 > “Sandwich attacks are inherent to AMMs, so this isn’t a unique issue presented by the MarginSwap implementation.
 With this in mind, I’m downgrading the risk from a proposed medium severity to QA.”

-One important caveat to all of the above: _**unless otherwise specified by the contest sponsor or intended to be handled by the code**_**.** For example, flash loans are generally unavoidable, but since MarginSwap had a safeguard against them, we considered these findings relevant in their contest.
+One important caveat to all of the above: _**unless otherwise specified by the audit sponsor or intended to be handled by the code**_**.** For example, flash loans are generally unavoidable, but since MarginSwap had a safeguard against them, we considered these findings relevant in their audit.

 ### Discussing issues with the sponsor

 Ultimately the judge has the final word, but we want your decisions to be well-informed.
-In a typical C4 contest, there will be a few issues that benefit from discussion with the sponsor; the judge may find that their understanding of the system is incomplete and you need to ask for clarification, or where there is room for misunderstanding.
+In a typical C4 audit, there will be a few issues that benefit from discussion with the sponsor; the judge may find that their understanding of the system is incomplete and you need to ask for clarification, or where there is room for misunderstanding.
 Don’t hesitate to connect directly with the sponsor, either in the Github comments (where you can tag them in if needed), or via Discord.

 ## Handling duplicates in GitHub